squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

 Peer digests are also stored on disk for the following reasons:

-  *''Recovery'' If stopped and restarted, peer digests can be reused from the local on-disk copy (they will soon be validated using an HTTP IMS request to the appropriate peers as discussed earlier), and *''Sharing'' peer digests are stored as normal objects in the cache.
+  *'''Recovery''' If stopped and restarted, peer digests can be reused from the local on-disk copy (they will soon be validated using an HTTP IMS request to the appropriate peers as discussed earlier)
+  *'''Sharing''' peer digests are stored as normal objects in the cache.
 This allows them to be given to neighbour caches.

 == How are the Cache Digest statistics in the Cache Manager to be interpreted? ==